Why good design works – and what science says about it

 A sign that picks up on the core of your business creates orientation.
 This is branding that carries – not styling.

-Projects such as show what this can look like in practice.
-Petunia Specialty Coffee where the logo and visual identity were developed directly from the origin and product.
+What this can look like in practice is demonstrated by projects such as Petunia Specialty Coffee where the logo and visual identity were developed directly from the origin and product.

 3. recognizability beats volume

 Consistent colors, typography and imagery reduce cognitive friction.
-People need to translate less – and
+People have to translate less – and remember more easily.
+Consistency is not a constraint, but a service for your target group – online and offline.

-An example of this is Il Gelato where the brand can be found on ice cream cups, in menus, on variety labels in the display case and on merchandise – and remains clearly recognizable everywhere.
+One example of this is Il Gelatowhere the brand can be found on ice cream cups, in menus, on variety labels in the display case and on merchandise – and remains clearly recognizable everywhere.

 4. movement in the head: when a sign is “alive”